MoorDES/libVIODES-Qt4-Pre2024/README.md

 synthesis and analysis algorithms.
 The luabindings plug-in allows easy integration of such extension in the scripting environment luafaudes.
-We need a similar approach for libFAUDES based GUI applications. libVIODES attempts to fill the gap.
+We need a similar approach for libFAUDES based GUI applications. libVIODES targets to fill the gap.

 * using the libFAUDES type registry as basis
 * having a general model/view approach for faudes::Type